 An overloaded skip is an eyesore, especially if you are loading more than just branches or broken timber pieces.
 Your neighbours will not only have to deal with an unsightly, overflowing skip on their street, but they will also be able to see everything you’ve put in it.

 Know the limit:

 The main thing you need to know when loading your skip is that you can’t fill it higher than the sides of the skip.
-On most skips there is red ‘fill line’ which shows the limit of where your waste can be filled to, and you should stick to this.
-It is usually obvious if you have overfilled a skip, so don’t make the mistake of thinking that you will get away with it – just remove any excess and keep to the limit.
+On most skips, there is a red ‘fill line’.
+This shows the limit of where your waste can be filled to, and you should stick to this.
+It is usually obvious if you have overfilled a skip.
+Remember don’t make the mistake of thinking that you will get away with it – just remove any excess and keep to the limit.

 Choose the right size: